 The SERPINA1 gene provides instructions for making a protein called alpha-1 antitrypsin, which is a type of serine protease inhibitor (serpin).
 Serpins help control several types of chemical reactions by blocking (inhibiting) the activity of certain enzymes.
-Alpha-1 antitrypsin prevents the digestive enzyme trypsin from breaking down proteins until trypsin reaches the intestines.
+The first identified role for alpha-1 antitrypsin was to control the activity of the digestive enzyme trypsin.
 Alpha-1 antitrypsin also inhibits other enzymes, including a powerful enzyme called neutrophil elastase that is released from white blood cells to fight infection.

+Alpha-1 antitrypsin is produced in the liver and then transported throughout the body via the blood.
 Alpha-1 antitrypsin protects the lungs from neutrophil elastase, which can damage lung tissue if not properly controlled.
-Alpha-1 antitrypsin is produced in the liver and then transported to the lungs via the blood.

 Health Conditions Related to Genetic Changes

 Alpha-1 antitrypsin deficiency

 More than 100 variants (also known as mutations) in the SERPINA1 gene have been associated with a condition called alpha-1 antitrypsin deficiency.
 This condition is characterized by a shortage (deficiency) of the alpha-1 antitrypsin protein, which increases a person's risk of developing lung disease, liver disease, and other abnormalities.